On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Introduction

-The research on $\numHomsTo{H}[p]$ for arbitrary primes $p$ was already suggested by Faben and Jerrum~\cite{Faben:15:ParityGraphHoms} as they showed that their results concerning automorphisms of order $p$ apply for any prime $p$.
-However, Valiant~\cite{Valiant:06:Accidental_Algorithms} showed the existence of computational counting problems that enjoy a change of complexity with respect to different moduli.
-Therefore, a uniform complexity criterion for $\numHomsTo{H}[p]$ would emphasize the special role of graph homomorphisms even more.
-The study of $\numHomsTo{H}[p]$ was finally initiated by Göbel, Lagodzinski, and Seidel~\cite{Goebel:18:HomsMod_p_Trees} and followed by Kazeminia and Bulatov~\cite{Bulatov:19:CountHomsSquareFreeModPrime}.
-In light of the richer structure due to the higher moduli far less is known about the complexity of $\numHomsTo{H}[p]$ compared to $\numHomsTo{H}[2]$.
-Even though Faben and Jerrum~\cite{Faben:15:ParityGraphHoms} as well as Göbel et al.~\cite{Goebel:18:HomsMod_p_Trees} considered an extension of the conjecture to all prime moduli and the results so far suggest it, no one has gone that far yet.
-We illustrate the individual contributions and the state of the art in Table~\ref{tab:comparison_chart}.
+The research on $\probNumHom{H}[p]$ for arbitrary primes $p$ was already suggested by Faben and Jerrum~\cite{Faben:15:Parity_Graph_Homs} as they showed that their results concerning automorphisms of order $p$ apply for any prime $p$.
+However, Valiant~\cite{Valiant:06:Accidental_Algorithms} showed the existence of computational counting problems that feature a change of complexity concerning different moduli.
+Therefore, a uniform complexity criterion for $\probNumHom{H}[p]$ would emphasize the special role of graph homomorphisms even more.
+The study of $\probNumHom{H}[p]$ was finally initiated by Göbel, Lagodzinski, and Seidel~\cite{Goebel:21:Counting_Homomorphisms_Trees} and followed by Kazeminia and Bulatov~\cite{Kazeminia:19:Count_Homs_Square_Free_Mod_Prime}.
+In light of the richer structure due to the higher moduli, less is known about the complexity of $\probNumHom{H}[p]$ compared to $\probNumHom{H}[2]$.
+Even though Faben and Jerrum~\cite{Faben:15:Parity_Graph_Homs} as well as Göbel et al.~\cite{Goebel:21:Counting_Homomorphisms_Trees} considered an extension of the conjecture to all prime moduli and the results suggested it, no one has gone that far before this article.
+We illustrate the individual contributions in Table~\ref{tab:comparison_chart}.